StevenMDixon/IJScript/README.md

 This project has concluded it was a very interesting process learning some of the quirks of JavaScript, However I feel if I continue down this path I may find my self falling into bad practice when coding.

-> "Practice makes perfect, but imperfect when practiced poorly." ~ some old dead guy.
+> "Practice makes perfect, but imperfect when practiced poorly." ~ Some old dead guy.

+> "BadJS is a cthulian amalgamation of everything that is wrong with non-strict type languages" ~ Me

 ## Goal

 Create the most unreadable answers for common "coding test" questions and have them work properly.
-I would like to note before I get to far that this is written as a joke and would like to point out the challenges outlined here are the exact opposite of what someone who codes in javascript should do.
+I would like to note before I get to far that this is written as a joke and would like to point out the challenges outlined here are the exact opposite of what someone who codes in JavaScript should do.

 ## Rules

-- [ ] using a minifyer is cheating! (half the fun is writing the code!)
+- [ ] using a minifier is cheating! (half the fun is writing the code!)
 - [ ] Do not use line breaks or semicolons unless necessary
-- [ ] Function should try to be recursive this is not neccesary for some challenges
 - [ ] How else would you write for/while loops without recursion?
-- [ ] Do not declare temporary variables outside of default paramaters
+- [ ] Do not declare temporary variables outside of default parameters
 - [ ] Variable and Function names should not tell the reader what the variable/function does
-- [ ] Oustide of the scope of the question it should be almost impossible to discern what the function or answer does.
+- [ ] Outside of the scope of the question it should be almost impossible to discern what the function or answer does.
 - [ ] Do not use If statements.
 Ternary statements are required instead.
-You better nest those statments if you need an if-else.
+You better nest those statements if you need an if-else.
 - [ ] Don't forget to ABUSE JavaScript's type coercion
 - [ ] Remember it's not a hack if it works